Half-Baked? The Supreme Court Decision on Masterpiece Cakeshop

-The U.S. Supreme Court decided to “punt” earlier this week on one of its most controversial cases of the year, Masterpiece Cakeshop v.
+The U.S. Supreme Court decided to “punt” on one of its most controversial cases of 2018, Masterpiece Cakeshop v.
 Colorado Civil Rights Commission — choosing a narrow legal rationale rather than the larger issue weighing laws on discrimination versus freedom of religion.

 To recap: In 2012, Jack Phillips, owner of the Masterpiece Cakeshop, refused to bake a wedding cake for a same-sex couple, stating that same-sex weddings were antithetical to his religious beliefs.
 The couple filed a complaint with the Colorado Civil Rights Commission, which found that Phillips’s repeated refusal to make cakes for same-sex weddings was a violation of Colorado’s Anti-Discrimination Act.
 The Commission was unswayed by Phillips’s argument that requiring him to make these wedding cakes would violate his First Amendment rights.
 Phillips appealed to the Colorado Court of Appeals, which sided with the Commission.

 The Supreme Court’s decision to review Phillips’s case sparked anxieties across the political spectrum.
 Some feared that the court would find current civil rights laws unconstitutional, and wondered if that would effectively transform the freedom of religion into the freedom to discriminate.
 Others worried that a decision against Phillips would undermine religious freedom — could laws like the Anti-Discrimination Act force people to act against their consciences?
 Adding another wrinkle, many First Amendment advocates found the larger issue to be about speech rather than religion — does the creation of a custom wedding cake count as an act of speech (in which case, you should not be compelled to make one against your will)?